d2l-ai/d2l-en/chapter_computer-vision/transposed-conv.md

 trans_conv(X, K)
 ```

-:begin_tab:`mxnet`
-Or we can use `nn.Conv2DTranspose` to obtain the same results.
-As `nn.Conv2D`, both input and kernel should be 4-D tensors.
-:end_tab:

-:begin_tab:`pytorch`
+Alternatively,
+when the input `X` and kernel `K` are both
+four-dimensional tensors,
-Or we can use `nn.ConvTranspose2d` to obtain the same results.
-As `nn.Conv2d`, both input and kernel should be 4-D tensors.
+we can use high-level APIs to obtain the same results.
-:end_tab:

 ```{.python .input}
 X, K = X.reshape(1, 1, 2, 2), K.reshape(1, 1, 2, 2)